shixing/RCPE/readme.md

 * reviews: Store the review text and relavant information.
 The review_clauses column would store the results of SPADE parser.
 * rc: Store the extracted reason-consequence pairs and the reference resolution results.

+### codes where need to modify to fit your environment

+* rcpe/settings.py

+Change PROJECT_DIR to the path where you put the project folder

 ---

 **Contact**